FairnessResearch/Fairness-testing-of-Autonomous-Driving-Systems/README.md

 By customizing these parameters, you can perform evaluations and analysis for different sensitive attributes, experiment with various ground-truth and predicted labels, and explore fairness in pedestrian detection across different scenarios.

-For the convenience of generating the raw results for all figures and tables, we have included shell scripts in the folder `./evaluation/scripts/table_figure/`.
-These scripts facilitate the quick production of results, which will be stored in the folder `./evaluation/scripts/raw_results/`.
+For the convenience of generating the raw results for all figures and tables, we have included shell scripts in the `./evaluation/scripts/table_figure/` folder.
+These scripts facilitate the quick production of results, which will then be stored accordingly in the `./evaluation/scripts/raw_results/` folder.

 Here is a presentation demo: